pedromsantos/cs-kata/17_ShoppingCart/README.md

 - Two different offers will be used to boost sales:
   - buy one get one free (aka two for the price of one)
-  - multibuy discount (buying at least a quantity of a product its unit price is discounted)
+  - multi-buy discount (buying at least a quantity of a product its unit price is discounted)
 - The promotional strategy planned by the company is to apply:
   - buy one get one free to `VOUCHER` items
-  - multibuy discount to `TSHIRT` items for a quantity of 3 or more and reducing the unit price to 19.00 €
+  - multi-buy discount to `TSHIRT` items for a quantity of 3 or more and reducing the unit price to 19.00 €

 ### Extension examples